newlifeoutlook

 Many people know vitamin C best for the widely held perception that it can thwart or reduce the severity of the common cold but this vitamin (also known as ascorbic acid) is thought to have many other useful properties.

-Vitamin C has been known to offer relief from hot flushes and dry skin, because of the polyphenols it contains.
+Vitamin C has been known to offer relief from hot flashes and dry skin, because of the polyphenols it contains.

 It can also help with the body’s collagen production, which can relieve vaginal dryness (a major cause of painful sex) and joint pain.